simonjisu/BusinessObjects/README.md

 * **task**: run as following procedure (1) `zero_shot_hint` and (2) `bo_eval`.
 * **percentile**: Filter by the ranking of percentile of partial matching score in train set: 25, 50, 75, any other will not call this filter.

-Check the code for the analysis of the zero-shot inference with BOs results in `result_analysis.ipynb`.
+Check the code for the analysis of the zero-shot inference with BOs results in `analysis_bo.py`.
 Please check our paper for more details explanation.

 ### Comparison of Execution Accuracy in the test set by Retrieval Augmented Generation and the Number of BOs